tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 ---

-Trilogy Education Services © 2020.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.